Exawind/amr-wind/docs/sphinx/walkthrough/compiling.rst

     The fact we specified
     main and develop branches when we created the environment does not mean that the code in these repositories must be on the main and develop branches, respectively.
 These references communicate to Spack a grouping of dependencies for each code.
-In many cases, using different commits or even your own fork for these codes will not change their dependencies, and so the specification of main or master is typically the correct spec for whatever version of the code you are using.
+In many cases, using different commits or even your own fork for ExaWind codes will not change their dependencies, and so the specification of main or master is typically the correct spec for whatever version of the code you are using.
+OpenFAST compatibility can vary more from version to version, though.

 The choice of compiler depends on the machine you are using.
 On Kestrel, the compiler for CPUs is ``oneapi``,